County Connection: History

+Fares

+Current standard single-ride fares are $2.50 with cash and $2.00 with a Clipper card.
+Fares are automatically capped at $3.75 a day with Clipper, however, a monthly pass can be purchased for $60.
+Clipper START users, youth (0-18), senior (65+), and disabled fares are half-off when paid with Clipper.
+Reduced fares when paid with cash are only offered to senior and disabled customers.

+Transfer discounts are only offered when using a Clipper card.
+A single free transfer from bus-to-bus within two hours of initial boarding is given.
+This free transfer is also valid for a transfer to neighboring systems (SolTrans, Tri Delta Transit, WestCat, Wheels).
+BART-to-bus transfers give a $1.00 fare discount upon boarding ($0.50 for discounted fare holders).
+In addition, ACE passengers can ride the 92X for free with a valid ACE ticket.
+Amtrak passengers can also ride any County Connection bus for free with either a paper ticket for the date printed as well as the following day or with a valid digital transfer.

 Service

 As of May 2020, the County Connection operates 25 weekday routes (three of which also operate on weekends), seven weekend-only routes, and 19 school tripper routes within central Contra Costa County.
 All routes, with the exception of some of the 600-numbered series select service trips, connect with regional train service, primarily BART, in addition to ACE in Pleasanton and Amtrak, including Amtrak California's Capitol Corridor and Gold Runner services in Martinez.
 Among its 30 weekday routes, the County Connection operates seven express routes (Routes 91X—98X).
 With support from the city of Walnut Creek, the County Connection also operates a free downtown circulator with trolley livery (Route 4) with service between Walnut Creek and Broadway Plaza.

 The fleet consists of 121 accessible buses and 63 paratransit vans.

+Bus service does not operate on New Year's Day, Memorial Day, Labor Day, Thanksgiving, and Christmas.

 Route overview

 Weekdays

 Weekday service is provided on all routes except 300-numbered series routes, which operate only on weekends.
 600-numbered series routes are select service trips convenient to area schools and operate on school days, with service timed to school bell times.